forcedotcom/cli/releasenotes/sfdx/README.md

 * NEW:  Quickly gather Salesforce CLI configuration data and run diagnostic tests with the new `doctor` command.
 Use the command to easily generate informational files that you can attach to [GitHub issues](https://github.com/forcedotcom/cli/issues) or provide to Salesforce Customer Support.

     Run without parameters, the command first displays basic information, such as whether you're on the latest CLI version.
 It then writes your configuration and a detailed diagnosis to a JSON file in the current directory.
-Use the `--outputdir` to specify a different directory.
+Use the `--outputdir` parameter to specify a different directory.
 For example:

     `sfdx doctor --outputdir diagnostic-files`

     Use the `--command` parameter to run a specific command in debug mode; the doctor writes both stdout and stderr to separate `*.log` files.
-Be sure to use double quotes if you specify a command with parameters.
+Encapsulate the command in double quotes.
 For example:

     `sfdx doctor --command "force:org:list --all"`